Philippine deer: Behaviour and ecology

 Once the mating season comes to an end, males will often reconvene into their small bachelor herds.
 However, some male deer may spend time alone, regardless of mating success, before joining any others' company.
 After approximately six months, females give birth to a single fawn with light-colored spots, which will eventually disappear after several weeks.

 As a cultural keystone

 The Bagobo-Tagabawa tribe in Barangay Sibulan, Toril, Davao City identified the Philippine brown deer as a "cultural keystone species" (CKS).
 This means that the deer plays a vital role in their culture.
 As a matter of fact, tribesmen claimed that their tribe would be incomplete without the deer.
 To preserve their cultural pride by avoiding over-hunting, the tribe has declared hunting and non-hunting zones in the forest.

+The Obu Manuvu indigenous community declared the Philippine deer as a "Pusaka" species, which means that it has an inherent value to the community's culture, life and history, and the community is committed to protect, manage and conserve the deer population within its ancestral domain.

 Threats

 There are several threats that contribute to the rapidly declining population of the Philippine brown deer.
 Habitat loss and fragmentation drive the deer to hide in the remaining patches of forest with scarce food to eat.
 While they forage in grasslands, the deer prefer forest shade as hiding places, especially during daytime.
 The deer also has low fertility, giving birth to a single fawn in each conception.
 This means that excessive hunting has a high tendency of declining their population.
 The deer is hunted for meat, usually sold at PhP150-250 per kilogram.
 Ethnoecological evidences also reveal that the antler of the deer aside from being a common household decoration, is also used to treat stomach ache, tooth ache, fever, etc. This is done by scratching the surface of the antler with a sharp object (e.g. knife), then adding the powder into a glass of water before drinking.